Global Hyperbolicity through the Eyes of the Null Distance: Completeness

-The notion of $h$-steep temporal functions with respect to a (complete) Riemannian metric $h$ was recently defined by Bernard and Suhr~\cite[p.\ 473]{BeSu} to study closed cone fields.
-Independently, $f$-steep functions with respect to any positive homogenous $C^1$ function (not just $f = \|.\|_h$) were introduced by Minguzzi~\cite[p.\ 2]{Min3} in the analysis of Lorentz--Finsler spaces.
+Originally these functions were called steep with respect to a (complete) Riemannian metric in \cite{BeSu}*{p.\ 473} and later renamed in \cite{BeSu2}*{Def.\ 1.2}.
+Subsequently, $f$-steep functions with respect to any positive homogeneous $C^1$ function (not just $f = \|.\|_h$ for $h$ a complete Riemannian metric) were also used by Minguzzi~\cite{Min3}*{p.\ 2} in the analysis of Lorentz--Finsler spaces.

-\begin{defn} Let $(M,g)$ be a spacetime and let $h$ be a complete Riemannian metric on $M$.
-We say that $\tau \colon M \to \real$ is an \emph{$h$-steep temporal function} if for all causal vectors $v \in TM$